dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 * Intel
    * Ivy Bridge (HD 4000 series)
    * Haswell (Iris/HD 4000-5000 series)

+**KDK / Kernel Debug Kit**

 Macs with AMD Legacy GCN GPUs (ie. Metal) running Ventura or newer require Apple's Kernel Debug Kit to start root patching.
-If your system is unable to connect to the internet, you can manually download the KDK from the following link:
+You can manually download the KDK from the following link:

 * [KDKSupportPkg](https://github.com/dortania/KdkSupportPkg/releases)

-Grab the Kernel Debug Kit whose version is closest to the OS you installed, and install it to the machine running Ventura.
+Grab the Kernel Debug Kit whose version is closest to the OS you installed and install it to the machine.

 Machines that require this are those with AMD Metal dGPUs:
 * 2008 - 2013 Mac Pros (MacPro3,1 - 6,1)